 Investment results assume all distributions are reinvested and reflect applicable fees and expenses.
 Expense ratios are as of each fund's prospectus available at the time of publication.
 When applicable, results reflect fee waivers and/or expense reimbursements, without which they would have been lower.
-Please see capitalgroup.com for more information.
+Please refer to capitalgroup.com for more information.

-For American Funds Global Insight Fund and American Funds International Vantage Fund, Class A shares were first offered on November 8, 2019.
-Class A share results prior to the date of first sale are hypothetical based on the results of the original share class of the funds, adjusted for typical estimated expenses.
-Please see capital group.com for more information on specific expense adjustments and the actual dates of first sale.
+Class F-2 shares were first offered on August 1, 2008.
+Class F-2 share results prior to the date of first sale are hypothetical based on the results of the original share class of the fund without a sales charge, adjusted for typical estimated expenses.
+Please refer to capitalgroup.com for more information on specific expense adjustments and the actual dates of first sale.
+For American Funds Global Insight Fund and American Funds International Vantage Fund, Class F-2 shares were first offered on November 8, 2019.
+Class F-2 share results prior to the date of first sale are hypothetical based on the results of the original share class of the funds, adjusted for typical estimated expenses.
+Please refer to capitalgroup.com for more information on specific expense adjustments and the actual dates of first sale.